xengeo/java-fundamentals/playwright/01_about_playwright.md

 ## How does it work?

-A simple way to think about how end-to-end browser-based testing works is that they "open a web browser, perform some actions, and check the results".
+A simple way to think about how end-to-end browser-based testing works is that an automated process on a computer will "open a web browser, perform some actions, and check the results".
 But there are a couple of subtleties that are helpful to understand.

-* **You won't see any browsers popping-up on your machine when the tests are running.** By default, Playwright runs in a "headless mode", which means that it doesn't actually render a browser on the screen.
+* **By default, browsers won't pop-up on the computer when the tests are running.** Playwright's default is a "headless mode", which means that it doesn't actually render a browser on the screen.
 This allows the tests to run much faster (imagine if it takes even 1 second to open a web browser; this soon adds up if you're running many tests).
-If you're debugging, it's possible to enable "headed" mode (so you _can_ see the browser) and Playwright has other tools for debugging which we'll take a look at.
+If you're debugging, it's possible to enable "headed" mode (so you _can_ see the browser) and Playwright has other tools for debugging which we'll take a look at shortly.
 * **Playwright works with _rendering engines_, not browsers.** This is an important distinction which sets Playwright apart from some other frameworks, and again is geared towards speed.
 Think about the Google Chrome browser for a